ReachableCEO/TSYSAncillaryBusinessDealMemo/src/TheCampusTradingCo.md

 The Campus Trading Company will handle all treasury operations for TSYS Group.

-## The Campus Trading Company Business, Operations, Product Plan
+## The Campus Trading Company Details

 - Please see the : [WIP Biz/Ops/Product plan](https://git.knownelement.com/TheCampusTradingCo/TheCampusTradingCo-bizopprodplan)